Character Description: 6 Tips from Stephen King's Memoir

 3. Remember your main job

-Your readers did not pick up your book so that they could read lots of details about your characters.
+Your readers did not pick up your book so that they could read lots of details about your characters in a character sketch.
 They picked up your book so you could tell them a story.

 A little character description can be helpful, but always remember to focus on your primary job: tell your readers a story.
 You may even find that when you focus on the story, you don't need much character description at all.